Tennessee Licensing Overview for a Cosmetologist

 Application for licensure

-Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license every year.
+Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew the license every year.
 This process is simple and can be done online through the Tennessee Board of Cosmetology and Barber Examiners.
-This involves a $50 fee.
+There is a $50 fee.

-In the state of Tennessee, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
+In Tennessee, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.